Married couples often pursue a VA home loan together, with each obliged on the mortgage note.

 And here’s the rub.
 All parties on the mortgage will have to meet VA and lender requirements.
 The VA mandates that borrowers be a “satisfactory credit risk” but offers no strict credit criteria.
-Lenders, on the other hand, want to see a hard number, and in the current economic environment it’s a score of at least 620.
+Lenders, on the other hand, will usually have a minimum credit score benchmark.
+That cutoff can vary by lender and loan type, but it’s often a 620 FICO for VA loans.

 Coping with Credit Issue